genemede/genemede.github.io/docs/tutorial.md

 ### Beta Testing

 Here's a brief, step-by-step guide on how to get acquainted with how Genemede works.
 Your feedback will be greatly appreciated.
-As you work through the following steps, please provide constructive feedback here <>
+As you work through the following steps, please provide constructive feedback [here](https://docs.google.com/forms/d/e/1FAIpQLSfcMm_OzRvExRklsAAwtK8ZYl7V0SfotlKADcUWsDFnPgEeCw/viewform){:target="_blank"}.

 #### Step 1

 Start by creating several researchers.
-The [researcher metatype](/reference/mtypes/researcher/) is used to define people that work in projects or laboratories.
+The [researcher metatype](reference/mtypes/researcher.md) is used to define people that work in projects or laboratories.

 To start, create 3-4 researchers.
 TIP: give them recognizable names, because you will be using these records on a different metatype soon.
 You can do this by going to the **Data** tab and clicking **create** on the **researcher** group.

 #### Step 2

 After you're done with creating researchers, go back to the **Data** tab and create 3-4 **subjects**.
-The [subject metatype](/reference/mtypes/subject/) is used to define any subject of a project or experiment.
+The [subject metatype](reference/mtypes/subject.md) is used to define any subject of a project or experiment.

 As with researchers, they should have recognizable names, and a few will suffice, but of course you can create as many as you want.